 Griz has lived a sheltered life on a remote Scottish island, shielded from the rest of ruined Britain.
 When a thief steals his dog, Griz leaves his safe haven and ventures out into a forgotten world, discovering the extent of its collapse and gaining a greater understanding of what matters in life.

-Fletcher combines suspense and human drama with vivid world building and compelling characters, making this a book that’s as poignant as it is playful.
+Fletcher combines suspense and human drama with vivid world building and compelling characters, resulting in a deeply poignant story.
 (25 April, Orbit)

 The Wonders by John Woolf